Michał Kubiak

-Michał Jarosław Kubiak (born 23 February 1988) is a Polish professional volleyball player.
-He was a member of the Poland national team from 2011 to 2021.
-A participant in the Olympic Games (London 2012, Rio 2016, Tokyo 2020), two–time World Champion (2014, 2018), and the 2012 World League winner.
-At the professional club level, he plays for Panasonic Panthers.
+Michał Jarosław Kubiak (born 23 February 1988) is a Polish professional volleyball player who plays as an outside hitter for Shanghai Bright.
+He is a former member of the Poland national team, a participant in the Olympic Games (London 2012, Rio 2016, Tokyo 2020), two–time World Champion (2014, 2018), and the 2012 World League winner.

 Personal life

 Michał Kubiak was born in Wałcz, Poland.
 He has an older brother Błażej, who is also a volleyball player.
 He is married to Monika.
 On 23 February 2014 (Kubiak's 26th birthday) their daughter Pola was born.
 They also have a second child.

 Career

 Before his career as an indoor volleyball player, Michał Kubiak played beach volleyball with Zbigniew Bartman.
 They won a gold medal at the European U18 Championship in 2004 and a silver medal at the World U18 Championship, also in 2004.
 Both Kubiak and Bartman gave up playing beach volleyball.